peroperorist/Graphics-Frameworks-with-Python-and-OpenGL/README.md

 ## There are problems
 ### Adding multi posteffects doesn't work, though it seems that adding only a posteffect works.
-The last part of chapter 5 (test-5-12-2.py) and some files of chapter 6 don't work.
+The last part of chapter 5 (test-5-12-2.py), test-6-3-combined.py and test-6-4.py of chapter 6 don't work.
 It is unclear whether the cause is my mistake or the codes in the book.
 I haven't debugged it deeply.

 ### parametricGeometry.py
 When the file is used, a runtime warning appears.
-It is probably caused by the code in the book.
+It is probably caused by the code for **parametricGeometry.py** in the book.

 RuntimeWarning: invalid value encountered in true_divide